-This service is now proposed to end in September 2009, rather than Apr 2011 as originally proposed.
+Service Directors of both Councils agreed as part of the business plan preparation process that this service would end in September 2009, rather than Apr 2011 as originally proposed.

-This shared service has a total revenue budget of £179,000.
+This shared service has a total gross revenue budget of £179,000.